kangarko/Foundation/README.md

 functionality.
 We made our best efforts to make Foundation an enterprise-level solution for anyone looking to accelerate their coding however we are not taking any responsibility for the success or failure you achieve using it.

+**Tutorial on how to use this library is a part of our Project Orion training available now at https://mineacademy.org**